kaushik2901/async-endpoints/technical-design-docs/backlog.md

 ## In progress

+- Capture and compare benchmark with Hangfire.io

+## Completed

 - AsyncEndpoints should important metrics and traces

-## Completed

 - AsyncEndpoints should support PUT, PATCH, and DELETE methods
 - AsyncEndpoints should support both AOT and JIT compilation
 - AsyncEndpoints should support request without body